Liverpool star Mane on target as Senegal defeat Guinea-Bissau | Goal.com

 “It was complicated, but I commend the effort they put in.
 They were determined to earn the three points.”

-In his reaction, Guinea-Bissau’s Baciro Cande faulted the penalty decision in the first-half, and he maintains his team was not inferior to the 2019 Afcon finalist ahead of Sunday's reverse fixture in Bissau.
+In his reaction, Guinea-Bissau’s Baciro Cande faulted the penalty decision in the first-half, and he maintains his team was not inferior to the 2019 Afcon finalists ahead of Sunday's reverse fixture in Bissau.

 “We conceded the first goal when it was not necessary,” Cande said.
 “There were a few minutes left before the end of the first half, unfortunately Senegal benefited from a non-existent penalty, for me there is no fault.